12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Courtesy of The Jay

-I live in San Francisco and also work for a major travel publication, Afar, and recently had the chance to compile their list of the best hotels in San Francisco.
-In that process, I made this crazy spreadsheet with every. single. hotel. in the city.
-After weeding out hostels, 1-star hotels that aren’t actually places tourists would stay in, and generic Holiday Inn-type places that aren’t my (or Afar’s) style, I was left with about 30 or so legit boutique and luxury properties I’d actually recommend to a friend and got down to business.
-I toured, stayed in, and met GMs from just about every hotel on that list so that I could whittle it all down to 10 hotels to recommend for Afar’s (generally affluent, luxury traveler) audience.
+I live in San Francisco and work at travel media company, Afar.
+A few years ago I had the chance to compile their list of the best hotels in the city.
+In that process, I made a spreadsheet with every. single. hotel. in San Francisco.
+After weeding out hostels, 1-star properties, and generic Holiday Inn-type places, I was left with about 30 legit boutique and luxury hotels worth knowing about.
+Then I toured, stayed in, and met GMs from nearly all of them to assess quality, location, and value before picking the 10 I’d most recommend.

 In This Article